bcwahoo/Project-1/README.md

-CONCEPT:  SUITCASE
+﻿CONCEPT:  SUITCASE

 Concept overview:
-If you're heading on a trip, Suitcase is all you need.
+If you're heading on a trip, Suitcase is the only app you need.

 Select your destination city, specify when you are going there, and Suitcase will provide you with all the essential information you need: